aadilhasan/react-ctx-store/README.md

 #### 4. \_context

-A React Context object which is being used to store the the values, it is being exposted in cause a user wants to have acess to original Context.
+A React Context object which is internally being used to store the values, it is exposted in case a user wants to have access to original Context.

 ### Examples